Decelium/launchpad/CryptocurrencyFaucet/README.md

         solcjs --abi --include-path node_modules/ --base-path . faucetContract.sol
    This should create a file `faucetContract_sol_Token.abi`.
 It may also create other `.abi` files beginning with `@openzeppelin` (e.g. `@openzeppelin_contracts_token_ERC20_ERC20_sol_ERC20.abi` and similar names).
 These other files will not needed by us and can be ignored.
-7.

-### Write the deploy script and deploy the contract on the Goerli Testnet
+### Deploy the contract on the Goerli Testnet

-7. In the project directory create a JavaScript file called `deploy.js` with the following contents:
+1. In the project directory create a JavaScript file called `deploy.js` with the following contents:

         #!/usr/local/bin/node